• Skip to primary navigation

 1. Heat olive oil in a medium skillet over medium-high heat.
 Add pepper and onion and sauté until soft.
 Press garlic into the skillet and cook for 30 seconds or until fragrant.

 2. Reduce heat to medium.
-Add steak and seasoning to the veggies and cook until the steak is done.
+Add sliced beef steak and seasoning to the veggies and cook until the steak is done.

-3. Remove filling from the heat and dump onto paper towels to drain off the grease.
+3. Remove filling (cooked steak and veggies) from the heat and dump onto paper towels to drain off the grease.
 Allow the mixture to rest and cool for 10-15 minutes.

 4. Whisk the egg with 1 tablespoon of water.
-Brush egg wash onto the edges of all the egg roll wrappers.
+Brush egg wash onto the edges of one egg roll wrapper.

 5. Immediately add ¼ cup of steak mixture to the center of each wrapper, top with a half round of Provolone cheese, then fold and seal with additional egg.

-6. Place wrapped egg rolls on a baking sheet lined with parchment paper.
+7. Place wrapped egg roll on a baking sheet lined with parchment paper.

-9. Air fry the egg rolls at 350º for 7 minutes, then turn the heat up to 395º and air fry for 2 minutes more.
+11. Air fry the egg rolls at 350º for 7 minutes, then turn the heat up to 395º and air fry for 2 minutes more cooking time.
 When they are done, they will be golden brown and crispy.

 Air frying tips

 Remember that all air fryers are different.
-I have an Instant Pot air fryer, and it tends to cook a little more quickly than other models.
+My air fryer tends to cook a little more quickly than other models for whatever reason.
 The filling is all precooked, so food safety is not a concern, but you will want to air fry the egg rolls until they are crispy and golden brown.
-You may need to cook them longer, but do so in 2 minute increments so that they don't burn.
+You may need to cook them longer, but do so in 2-minute increments so that they don't burn.

-Make sure that you spritz the egg rolls with cooking spray after you put them into the air fryer.
+Make sure to spritz the egg rolls with cooking spray after you place them in the air fryer.
 If you don't put a little oil on them, they won't brown nicely and will likely stay white even after they've gotten crispy.
 The oil makes them look nicer.

 When you are working with egg roll wrappers, it is best to cover them with a clean and damp (not dripping wet) kitchen towel.
 They will dry out quickly if left uncovered, and you can't roll them up once they're dried out.
 They will break.

 Don't overfill the wrappers.
 I like ¼ cup of filling in mine, but if your wrappers are smaller than mine, you will want to use less.
 If you put too much filling in the egg rolls, they will pop open during cooking.
-If you're concerned about them popping open, you can always place them on the baking sheet or in the air fryer basket seam side down.
+If you're concerned about them popping open, you can always place them on the baking sheet or in the air fryer basket seam side down or stick a toothpick through the edges.
 That will help them stay together.

-You can make the filling ahead of time, store it in an airtight container in the refrigerator for up to 3 days, then wrap and cook the egg rolls later on.
+You can prepare the filling ahead of time, store it in an airtight container in the refrigerator for up to 3 days, and then wrap and cook the egg rolls later.

-To reheat frozen egg rolls, I would air fry them at 350ºF for 5 minutes or so, until they are heated through.
-If you don't have an air fryer, you could bake them at 350º for 10 to 15 minutes or until heated through.
+To reheat frozen egg rolls, air fry them at 350ºF for 5 minutes, then turn and air fry until they are heated through.
+If you don't have an air fryer, you can bake them at 350°F for 10 to 15 minutes, or until heated through.
 There is no need to thaw them before cooking.

 What you cannot do is wrap the egg rolls and then put them in the fridge without cooking them.
 Egg roll wrappers become slimy and gross and fall apart if they are used and then not cooked.

-You have to cook the egg rolls right after you wrap them, or you might as well throw the whole thing in the trash.
+You must cook the egg rolls immediately after wrapping them, or you might as well discard the whole thing.

 • Lemon Garlic Aioli